 Since most of us can’t go gradeless, we have to find other ways to take down the pressure in our classroom.
-I really like SBG again because of the short quiz approach.
-There are no big tests but instead short quizzes that can quickly be retaken.
+I really like SBG again because of the quiz approach.
+There aren’t lengthy tests but instead quizzes that can quickly be retaken.
 This helps alleviate some of the pressure of grades, and I’ve had students express this.

 “Sweet Spot” Pacing

 I want a class that moves slow enough for deep thinking and learning to occur but fast enough to keep it moving at a healthy rate.
 This is such a fine line thing that may never be mastered, but it’s really important for perseverance.
 Dylan Wiliam has a great quote in his book, “Embedded Formative Assessment” that’s really helped.

 “Never grade students while they are still learning.
 As soon as students get a grade, the learning stops…if grades stop learning, students should be given them as infrequently as possible.”
 (Wiliam, p.
 123)

 This has really helped in deciding when to quiz or when to move on to new concepts.
 If students aren’t at a place where learning has really occurred, I can’t quiz them or else my actions begin to contradict my words.
 Many times when I really struggle are when I’m quizzing or moving on before kids have learned.
 Everything just seems to be out of sync.